Skip to main content

 A Pénichette Adventure in Southern France

-My retired father called up one day and said my mom and he were ready for a European adventure.
-One of his dreams was to travel through France…by canal boat.
+My retired father called one day and said he and my mom were ready for a European adventure.
+One of his dreams was to travel through France on a family French holiday… by canal boat.
 I knew a little about river cruising and thought that’s what he meant of course.
-Sounded relaxing, fun.
+Sounded relaxing.
+Fun.

-While there’s countless routes to choose from with Locaboats, we kept in mind the length of time (seven days) and amount of locks we’d have to navigate through.
+While there are countless routes to choose from with Locaboats, we kept in mind the length of time (seven days) and amount of locks we’d have to navigate through.
 Along with the logistics, we all had different activities and interests for the trip.
 Dad is all about the red wine, while Mom likes poking around old churches and little villages.
 I dig both of these things, plus some foodie adventures.
-Christian is all about biking through the countryside and historical points of interests.
+My husband Christian is all about biking through the countryside and historical points of interest.

 Taking all of this into account, out best bet for a full-on trip would be the route between St-Leger Sur Dheune and ending in Mâcon.
 This one-way itinerary passes through several beautiful towns along the narrow canals, which eventually opens up into the larger, commercial waterway.